|

 There are many train options throughout the day, and the only downside is that you will have to take public transportation to get to the tourist area in town.

-The train ticket is very affordable, and you won’t have to worry about finding a parking space.
+The train ticket is affordable, and you won’t have to worry about finding parking.

-Another great option for when you are planning to take more train rides, want to book on an international site, and use your card, is Klook.
+Another great option for when you plan to take more train rides, want to book on an international site, and use your card is Klook.

 Getting there by bus

-With only a few bus options throughout the day, this might be the cheapest option for getting from Busan to Gyeongju.
+With only a few bus options throughout the day, this might be the cheapest way to travel from Busan to Gyeongju.

-Go on Kobus.co.kr and search for the date you will like to plan your trip.
+Go to Kobus.co.kr and search for the date you want to plan your trip.

-As you can see from my simulation, for the date I have searched there are only 3 buses.
-The prices range from 4 to 5 USD for a one-way ticket, and the time estimation for the ride is of 50 minutes.
+As you can see from my simulation, there are only three buses on the date I searched.
+A one-way ticket costs 4 to 5 USD, and the ride is estimated to take 50 minutes.

 Getting there by organized tour

-Ideal for people visiting the city for the first time, and for those who are not so familiar with South Korea.
+It is ideal for people visiting the city for the first time and for those who are unfamiliar with South Korea.

 A guide will join you on a 9-hour journey to Gyeongju and its most important attractions: Bulguksa Temple, Wolji Pond, and Cheomseongdae Observatory.

-Make sure to book in advance, because this is a popular day trip from Busan.
+Book in advance because this is a popular day trip from Busan.

 Choose the Best Gyeongju Tours

-There are plenty of Gyeongju tours from Busan available on the market, and choosing the right one might prove to be challenging.
+There are plenty of Gyeongju tours from Busan available on the market, and choosing the right one might be challenging.

 However, most tours will include more or less the same itinerary.
 Here are a few of the ones worth considering.

-We chose 1 tour that includes transfers from and to Busan, and one tour that doesn’t – just in case you want to make the plan yourself.
+We chose one tour that includes transfers from and to Busan and one that doesn’t—just in case you want to make the plan yourself.

 Gyeongju The Old Capital of Korea One Day Tour from Busan